Self Service Automation And Its Benefits in Customer Support

 Brand Voice - By using a consistent brand voice, GPT can provide a more cohesive service offering, a significant advancement in the field of LLMs.
 Maintaining your company's tone and language can help build a stronger brand identity.

 IrisAgent has been leveraging Generative-AI for support automation via automated tagging, workflows, and answers.
 IrisGPT is a customer-facing bot and an agent-assist tool that scans support-related data sources - public-facing help centers and FAQs.
 It also scans the entire data repository of support operations - support ticket histories, slack histories, bugs, articles, open tickets, and more.
-It generates a human-like conversation that can resolve customers' issues without human interaction, particularly for repeatable or previously solved issues, such as "How do I reset my password?"
+It generates a human-like conversation that can resolve customers' issues without human interaction, particularly for repeatable or previously solved issues, such as "How do I reset my password?".
+IrisAgent's self service portal can be leveraged to deflect support tickets on help center pages and ticket submission forms and to track ongoing customer requests.
 Our latest update with the integration of GPT has made GenAI IrisAgent even more effective, with the ability to uncover the true source of issues, reduce escalations by 60%, and automatically respond to 35% of all tickets.
 And the best part?
 IrisGPT is multilingual and supports more than 50+ major languages to serve your customers across the globe better.

 Conclusion of Self-Service Automation and Its Benefits